 Career Development and Employment Support for Youth Served by the Child Welfare System

-This project partnered with three child welfare systems to promote the uptake of performance standards informed by the most current evidence base related to career development for youth in foster care and evaluated the effectiveness of strategies to build the capacity within the foster care workforce to support youth in career development and employment.
+Funded by the Annie E. Casey Foundation, this project partnered with three child welfare jurisdictions (Baltimore, New York City and Rhode Island) to promote the uptake of performance standards informed by the most current evidence base related to career development for young people in foster care and evaluated the effectiveness of strategies to build the capacity within the foster care workforce to support young people in career development and employment.

 Allied Healthcare Training Initiative

 This project evaluated a sector based employment initiative that connects out of school/out of work young adults in the South Bronx to jobs in the health care sector.
-Key to the evaluation was to understand specific types of supports that were most needed and useful in assisting young adults to stay connected to education and work.
+Key to the evaluation was to understand specific types of supports that were most needed and useful in assisting young adults in maintaining connections to education and work.

 Peer Providers in Social Service Agencies: Creating Work Settings for Mutual Support

-Several Center projects have been implemented that set in place and evaluate the effectiveness of evidence-based strategies that promote the employment of peer providers on treatment teams in mental health agencies.
-Peers are people with mental health conditions who are without professional credentials but have experience with the mental health system.
+Several Workplace Center projects have been implemented that set in place, and evaluate the effectiveness of, evidence-based strategies that promote the employment of peer providers on treatment teams in mental health agencies.
+Peers are defined as people with mental health conditions who are without professional credentials but have experience with the mental health system.

 The purpose of this project was to expand the capacity of the social work profession to include economic well-being as an essential part of a holistic response to issues caused by poverty.
 In partnership with the Council on Social Work Education, the Center drafted a resource guide to help educational programs integrate this approach into generalist practice.

 Workplace Supports for Parents Who are Caregivers to Children with Asthma